Campaign to prevent radioactive tritium venting from Los Alamos National Laboratory

 LANL has not measured the gas and metal contents found in the headspace of the tritium waste containers - they do not know if it is actually necessary to vent the containers.

 LANL wants to vent about 9 grams of tritium (~100,000 curies) over the span of a few days.
-This is three times the amount of tritium as Japan is dumping into the Pacific Ocean over the span of 30 years from the Fukushima Daiichi nuclear reactor explosions and tsunami.
+This is three times the amount of tritium as Japan is dumping into the Pacific Ocean over the span of 30 years from the tsunami and nuclear reactor explosions at Fukushima Daiichi Nuclear Power Plant.

 One teaspoon of tritiated (HTO) water will contaminate about 100 billion gallons of water.